helm/helm-www/content/en/docs/topics/registries.md

 and the tag is inferred from the chart's semantic version.
 This is currently a strict requirement ([more info here](#deprecated-features-and-strict-naming-policies)).

+Certain registries require the repository and/or namespace (if specified) to be created beforehand.
+Otherwise, an error will be produced during the `helm push` operation.

 If you have created a [provenance file]({{< ref "provenance.md" >}}) (`.prov`), and it is present next to the chart `.tgz` file, it will automatically be uploaded to the registry upon `push`.
 This results in an extra layer on [the Helm chart manifest](#helm-chart-manifest).